-While the financial health of athletic departments is clearly tied to football and men's basketball, these two sports comprise a minority of the intercollegiate sports played at universities.
-The Power 5 schools in our sample offer 8.2 men's and 10.8 women's sports on average.
-While each school chooses different sports, the most commonly offered sports for men (other than football and men's basketball) are golf and baseball.
+While the financial health of athletic departments is clearly tied to football and men's basketball, these two sports comprise a small share of the intercollegiate sports played at universities.
+The Power 5 colleges in our sample offer 8.2 men's and 10.8 women's sports on average.
+While each college chooses different sports, the most commonly offered sports for men (other than football and men's basketball) are golf and baseball.
 For women, the most commonly offered sports are basketball, soccer, and tennis.

 Figure 2 shows trends in average net revenue over time for football, men's basketball, women's sports, and other men's sports.
-Net revenue is defined as revenue minus expenses, and the average that is reported is averaging across the Power 5 schools in our sample.
-Figure 3 reports various panels that depict histograms of the net revenue by these same categories of sports for the same sample of schools.
-Profitable activities are largely limited to two sports: football and men's basketball.
-While the spending for these revenue sports is meaningfully higher, they still generate large surpluses with an average net income in 2019 of \$16.9 million.
-By contrast, the non-revenue sports have average net incomes that are meaningfully negative with an average net income in 2019 of \$-1.4 million.18
+Net revenue is defined as revenue minus expenses, and the average that is reported is averaging across the Power 5 colleges in our sample.
+Figure 3 reports various panels that depict histograms of the net revenue by these same categories of sports for the same sample of colleges.
+Profitable activities are largely limited to two sports: football and men's basketball.20 While the spending for these revenue sports is meaningfully higher, they still generate large surpluses with an average net income in 2019 of \$16.9 million.
+By contrast, the non-revenue sports have average net incomes that are meaningfully negative with an average net income in 2019 of -\$1.4 million.21

 Non-revenue sports lose money despite the fact that athletes in these sports receive less financial support per athlete than the revenue sports.
-For each sport there is a maximum number of full scholarship equivalent scholarships that can be awarded at each school.
+For each sport there is a maximum number of full scholarship equivalent scholarships that can be awarded at each college.
 For most sports (i.e. nearly all sports except for the revenue sports), this number is significantly less than the typical roster size and most athletes receiving aid are on partial scholarships.
-Schools are also limited by a maximum number of athletes than can receive any athletics-related aid per sport.
+Colleges are also limited by a maximum number of athletes than can receive any athletics-related aid per sport.
 For example, in baseball there is a limit of 11.7 full scholarship equivalents that can be divided among up to 27 athletes.
 Football, men's basketball, and a few women's sports (basketball, gymnastics, tennis, and volleyball) are what the NCAA call equivalency sports.
 This means that the number of full scholarship equivalents is equal to the maximum number of athletes that can receive athletics related aid (National Collegiate Athletic Association 2017).

 The clear distinction in net income across the categories of sports provides prima facie evidence of rent-sharing across these activities.
 This is particularly true in light of Figure 1, which shows that very little of the support for Power 5 conference athletic department comes from the university.
-This runs contrary to the belief of many that these sports are largely financed by the university.19 Given the lack of institutional support, the only way for schools to continue to offer unprofitable sports is through a transfer of the rents generated by the profitable sports.
+This runs contrary to the belief of many that these sports are largely financed by the university.22 Given the